Medical Policy: 07.01.76

 Lymphedema, a less common form of edema, is a result of an abnormality of the lymphatic system.
 It is divided into two broad classes according to etiology, primary and secondary.
 Primary lymphedema is further divided into three categories of primary causes for lymphedema, which vary by their age at onset.
 Secondary lymphedema, which is much more common, results from the destruction of or damage to formerly functioning lymphatic channels, such as lymph node dissection or radiation, malignant obstruction, and infection.
 The goal of treatment is to control limb swelling, since the underlying disease cannot usually be corrected.

 Lymphedema is usually staged by observing a patient’s physical condition.
 The International Society of Lymphology uses the following 3-stage scale for classification of a lymphedematous limb:

 An increasing number of lymphologists recognize an earlier stage of lymphedema, termed Stage 0, which refers to a latent or subclinical condition where swelling is not evident despite impaired lymphatic transport.
 Stage 0 may exist for months or years before the onset of overt lymphedema.

+Surgery may be used as an adjunct to conservative therapy.
+Conservative therapy is multimodal.
+It involves meticulous skin hygiene and care, exercise, compression therapy, and physical therapy (manual lymphatic drainage).
+Complete decongestive therapy and pneumatic compression pumps are also used as adjuncts to conservative therapy.
 There is no consensus regarding the role of surgery, the optimal surgical approach, or the timing of an operative procedure for extremity lymphedema.